nagi49000/fastapi-docker-kube/README.md

 ### Docker installation ###

 Docker is in the apt repos for Ubuntu 20.04
 ```
 sudo apt install docker.io
 ```
+For older Ubuntu or Debian releases, one can always add the relevant repos as described [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 ### Podman installation ###